dschaefer/eclipse-two/readme.md

 that integrate other tools.

 It's a platform that will serve us well for the next 20 years as Eclipse One has done for the last 20 years.

+## Plan

+### Phase 1 - Self Host

+First stage is to get the IDE to the point where we can self host.
+That includes the following features

+- File Explorer that navigates mounted directories and opens files in the editor.
+- Editor that supports JavaScript, HTML, CSS, and package.json.
+- Build support that runs 'npm run build' and presents output in a console pane
+- Launch support that runs 'npm start', presents output, and has a stop button that kills the process

+File Explorer will be hand roled using rc-tree (React Components Tree).
+Editor is Monaco.
+Build and Launch will follow design language of Eclipse Launch Bar.